It was September 23rd, just days after the vote on Scottish independence and I was surrounded by people wearing “Motörhead, England” t-shirts.

 Yeah.
 Definitely, because if there are any girl fans in the crowd then I’m available, you know, but we don’t get many girls in our crowd.
 You might have noticed, we’d got a few there last night actually.

 I was amazed.
-I told my wife there’d be no women on this cruise, don’t worry about it, but there was a lot of women in there.
+I thought there’d be no women on this cruise, but actually there were a lot of women in there.

 Yeah right, but they’re with guys.